Jump back to chapter selection.

 ΨN=NΨα=e|α|2/2αNN!

 with α=N0eiϕ0.
-Thus, the probability for the particle number N is given by
+Thus, the probability for the particle number N is given by a Poisson distribution:

 for large N0.
 On the other hand, projecting into the phase representation,